dan1elt0m/polymo/README.md

 # Welcome to Polymo

-Declarative API ingestion wigh Pyspark.
+Declarative API ingestion with Pyspark.
 Uses the new Pyspark 4 custom data sources under the hood.

 <!-- Centered clickable screenshot -->
 <p align="center">